-Vitamin D has many health benefits including helping to fight off respiratory infections and regulating insulin levels.
+There are many health benefits associated with vitamin D. It can contribute to stronger bones, help fight off respiratory infections and regulate insulin levels.
 However, getting a healthy, daily dose of vitamin D can be challenging.

 Commonly referred to as the ‘sunshine vitamin’, vitamin D is created in your skin in response to direct sunlight.
 During the summer months, it may be easier to get your daily dose if you are spending more time outside.
-However, it is dependent on factors such as cloud cover, time of day and smog.
-In general, food is not a great source of vitamin D, however, small amounts can be found in some foods such as oily fish, foods fortified with vitamin D including dairy products, breakfast cereal and orange juice.
+However, it is dependent on factors such as time of day, cloud cover, and the presence of smog in the air.
+In general, food is not a great source of vitamin D. However, small amounts can be found in some foods such as oily fish, and foods fortified with vitamin D including dairy products, breakfast cereal and orange juice.
 Many adults will turn to supplements to ensure they are getting enough each day.